 - 24G SAS specifications — As of June 2017, development is complete (functionally complete) on the 24G SAS specification, comprised of SAS-4 and SPL-4 by the INCITS T10 committee and products are being developed.
 24G SAS is backward compatible with 12 Gb/s and 6 Gb/s SAS but will use a different encoding scheme than previous versions.
 See the Demartek report discussing Applications Driving 24G SAS for additional detail on the 24G SAS specifications.

-- 24G SAS products — The first 24G SAS plugfest is expected to occur in 2019.
+- 24G SAS products — Prototype 24G SAS products were on display at the Flash Memory Summit (FMS) in August 2019.
 24G SAS products will be a compliment to PCIe Gen4 platforms.
 See the PCI Express section below for information on PCIe 4.0.
-After the official release of 24G SAS products, it is expected that work will be done to reduce latency for SAS.

 - SAS Advanced Connectivity — New SAS cabling options are offering longer distances by using active copper (powered signal) and optical cables.
 The Mini SAS HD connector can be used for 6 Gb/s SAS and 12 Gb/s SAS connections.
 See the connector types section below for discussion of Mini SAS and Mini SAS HD connectors.
 For both 12 Gb/s SAS and 24G SAS, external passive copper cables are expected to support up to 6 meters, active copper up to 20 meters and optical cables at least 100 meters.
 Internal cables are expected to support 1 meter for speeds up to 24G SAS.
 SAS Device to Mid-plane interconnects are expected to support 1-port, 2-port and 4-port connections (up to 4 x 24G) at half-duplex.